Key Payment and Service Information

 To help ensure that you log in to the real PayPal website:

 - Avoid using a link to the PayPal website.
 The linking code that takes you from a reference to the referenced website is not visible to you, so in following a link, you do not actually know for certain where you are going.
 Following a link is safe only if you can trust the linker, and you may not always know who that is.
 Emails can be made to look as if they come from PayPal, when really they do not, so avoid using links in emails to access PayPal.
 Links on websites whose authors you do not know and trust can also lead you to imitation websites.
 The easiest way to be sure you go to the real PayPal website is to type “paypal.com” in the address bar of your browser and hit Enter.

 - Check the address bar.
 When you reach what looks like the PayPal website, check the address bar at the top of your browser window.
 It should look about like this (please allow for slight variations in appearance depending on your browser):

 When you instruct us to make a payment for you, you are usually at the website of the merchant that you intend to pay.
-To instruct us to pay, we normally ask you to log in (so that we know it is you instructing us), so the merchant’s website will redirect you to a PayPal window for login.
+When you instruct us to pay, we normally ask you to log in (so that we know it is you instructing us), so the merchant’s website will redirect you to a PayPal window for login unless you have opted to log in without a password as described above under “How do we know it is you?”.
 You can always check the address of that login window to ensure that the merchant’s website has redirected you to us.
 Note that when you are redirected to us from a merchant in this manner, the merchant’s name will also appear, not because you are still on the merchant’s website, but to help you maintain the context: you are buying something from the merchant, and the payment step in that process takes you to us momentarily, but you will return to the merchant after paying.